diiflab/research-site/blog/2025-04-25-New-Edited-Books-on-AI-and-Sustainability-Now-Available.md

 <img src="/updates/9798369368299.webp"/><img src="/updates/9798337325309.webp"/><br/>

-We are excited to announce the publication of two new edited books from IGI Global that explore the intersection of artificial intelligence, data science, and sustainability: <!--truncate-->
+We are excited to announce the publication of two new edited books from IGI Global that explore the intersection of artificial intelligence, data science, and sustainability:

 1. **Achieving Sustainability in Multi-Industry Settings With AI**
    This book explores the application of AI across various industries to promote sustainable practices.
 Topics include consumer protection, energy distribution, and smart cities, making it a valuable resource for professionals and researchers in computer science, engineering, and urban planning.